 Finally, it should be noted that “Kingdom of Wa” is already a dated term, which is predominantly present in history books and ancient Chinese chronicles, and it is not advisable to use this terminology nowadays.

-The purpose of this article is not to delve into the entire history of ancient Japan, but to highlight an unknown curiosity about the “Wa” nomenclature.
+The purpose of this article is not to delve into the entire history of ancient Japan, but rather to highlight an unknown curiosity about the “Wa” nomenclature.

 If you are interested in delving into other historical themes, we advise you to read the books mentioned above and the book “Os Japoneses” by Célia Sakurai, which provides a broad and concise overview of the most important historical events in the country over the millennia.

-And there?
+What's up?
 Did you like the article?
 So comment, like and share on social media!
 Leave article suggestions in the comments!
 To the next!